 Now imagine the stuff in the store as inventory; if you leave it on the shelf for too long untouched, it will get dusty and go past its expiration date.
 In time, your visitors will stop visiting.

-When you update your website content on your core pages, you’re showing your audience that you’re out there (the magician behind the curtain) and that you care to connect with them where they are now.
+When you update your website content on your core pages it shows your audience that you’re out there (the magician behind the curtain) and that you care to connect with them where they are now.

 An example of this might be to offer a discount for a specific holiday, new products your clients and customers are requesting, updated information about what you and your team are up to on your “About” page, or new pages that offer more services, information about your services or products, or recent reviews or press.